TradeMe/ng-defer-load/README.md

 `ng-defer-load` supports Server Side Rendering from version 1.1.0

-It loads the element on the server by default supporting Serach Engine Optimization.
+It loads the element on the server by default supporting Search Engine Optimization.
 If you do not want to pre-render the element in server, you can set `preRender` to false on the element as below:

 ```html
   <div